ome/omero-documentation/omero/sysadmins/unix/server-install-homebrew.rst

     $ source ~/.bash_profile

-2. To use Omero, we need to first setup Postgres.
+2. To use Omero, we need to first set up Postgres.
 Open a command-line terminal and run the following commands to create a user called *db_user* and database called *omero_database*::

     $ createuser -w -D -R -S db_user